stafwag/blog/_posts/2020-11-15-32bits_still_matters.md

 The [Alix 2d13 ](https://pcengines.ch/alix2d13.htm) is a nice motherboard with a [Geode CPU](https://en.wikipedia.org/wiki/Geode_(processor)) 32 bits [x86](https://en.wikipedia.org/wiki/X86) CPU.

 I [migrated to OPNsense](https://stafwag.github.io/blog/blog/2018/05/11/32-bits-matters/) after  [pfSense](https://www.pfsense.org/)  dropped support for 32 bits.
-Unfortunately, OPNsense also dropped support  for 32 bits CPUs in the [19.1.7 release](https://opnsense.org/opnsense-19-1-7-released/).
+Unfortunately, OPNsense also dropped support  for 32 bits CPUs in the ~~[19.1.7 release](https://opnsense.org/opnsense-19-1-7-released/)~~ 20.7 release.
 I decided to install FreeBSD on my Alix to use it as my firewall.

 To make it possible to reinstall my Alix firewall, I [installed FreeBSD on my Raspberry Pi 2](https://stafwag.github.io/blog/blog/2020/10/25/rpi2_freebsd_firewall/) to use it as my firewall during the installation of FreeBSD on my Alix.